mukkatharun/memories/README.md

 # Run the application in any IDE
 Either Run the MemoriesApplication in GUI of any IDE or use "mvn spring-boot:run" command in terminal if maven is installed locally.

+# Mock data
+Please find the mockdata.txt file and post them using postman.

+# Documentation
+please go through the document.txt to get an idea of all the models, desriptions, endpoints.